 One of the ways of preventing this conduct is by maintaining a confidential incident reporting system.

 Sometimes the unprofessionalism is unintentional.
 This might be because of culture shock and value differences.
-It is important to be cautious about professional conduct and being observant about the local cultural norms.
+It is important to be cautious about professional conduct and being observant of the local cultural norms.

 The concept of boundaries, privacy, discretion, and embarrassment is different across various cultures.
 Dress codes and standards of modesty also vary from culture to culture.
 When an employee acts unprofessionally, the company first tries to resolve the issue by informal warning or counseling.
 If there is no immediate response of improvement, then the company issues a legal warning notice to the employee, sometimes followed by termination.